WHAT YOUR ANSWERS REVEAL

 Why your ball flight becomes unpredictable

-Curves pushes pulls high shots low shots are signs that the body and club are not moving as one unit.
+Curves pushes pulls high shots and low shots are not random misses.
+They are the visible trace of how your body and club are failing to move as one unit.
 Ball flight is not the cause.
-It is the output of how your swing is organized internally.
+It is the output of your internal organization.

 Why your contact feels inconsistent

-Fat shots, thin shots, toe strikes, heel strikes happen when the swing loses structure early.
-The body then tries to rebuild the motion on the way down which creates inconsistent strike patterns.
+Fat shots thin shots toe strikes and heel strikes appear when structure is lost early.
+Once the frame collapses your body must rebuild the motion on the way down.
+That rebuild is what creates inconsistent strike patterns.

-Why your power disappears when you need it
+Why your power disappears when you add speed

-Power is not strength.
-It is sequencing.
-When the chain breaks balance timing contact or accuracy collapse.
-Power problems are organization problems not effort problems.
+Power is sequencing not effort.
+When the chain breaks balance timing contact and accuracy collapse instantly.
+Power problems are organization problems not strength problems.

 Why control becomes difficult

-When the swing relies on hands tension or last second adjustments control becomes unstable.
+When your swing relies on hands tension or last second corrections control becomes unstable.
+You can hit good shots but you cannot trust them.
 True control comes from internal stability not external manipulation.

 Why your swing collapses under pressure